White-Raven/PowerEdge-shutup/README.md

 Requires ipmitools and working Idrac.

-To be used on G11 and G12 Poweredge servers, non-tested on others gens.
+To be used on G11 and G12 Poweredge servers, non-tested on others gens**.

 Does what it says, depending on your environmental constraints, it might let you make your servers whisper-quiet, which for a small home setup or homelab might be a life and sleep saver.